-5. Partnering with organizations
+6. Partnering with organizations.

-McCain has an ongoing dialogue with a number of our key suppliers and customers regarding the manner in which we can collectively address and reduce the risk of modern slavery.
+McCain has continued a dialogue with a number of our key suppliers and customers regarding the manner in which we can collectively address and reduce the risk of modern slavery.

-McCain is exploring the possibility of partnering with other organizations / NGOs to obtain access to authoritative materials and information and guidance on best practices.
+McCain continues to explore the possibility of partnering with other organizations / NGOs to obtain access to authoritative materials and information and guidance on best practices.

-6. Managing supplier contracts
+7. Managing supplier contracts.